 Molly Lieber and Eleanor Smith

-Molly Lieber recently performed in works by luciana achugar, Wally Cardona and Jennifer Lacey, Keely Garfield, Neil Greenberg, Maria Hassabi, Melinda Ring, and Donna Uchizono.
+Molly Lieber recently performed in works by luciana achugar, Oren Barnoy, Wally Cardona and Jennifer Lacey, Keely Garfield, Neil Greenberg, Maria Hassabi, Melinda Ring, and Donna Uchizono.
 She received a 2016 New York Dance and Performance “Bessie” Award for her body of work as a performer and was featured in Dance Magazine’s March 2016 issue on New York’s freelance dancers.
 She teaches at Movement Research and Gibney Dance Center.

 Eleanor Smith is a choreographer and freelance dancer living in Brooklyn.
 She currently dances for Ivy Baldwin Dance (since 2009), Molly Poerstel (since 2013), and Katie Workum (since 2013).
 Eleanor has performed in works by Anna Azrieli, Vanessa Anspaugh, Kim Brandt, Keely Garfield, Levi Gonzalez, Juliana F. May, and robbinschilds.
 She was a 2010 Fresh Tracks artist at Dance Theater Workshop and a 2012 Studio Series artist at New York Live Arts.
 Eleanor has enjoyed curatorial experience through serving on the 2011 Fresh Tracks Selection Committee and as a member of the team for the Movement Research Festival Spring 2016 “Hand Written Notes”.